Anyone can start a business.

 Successful businesses develop a primary platform to share their message to their audience.

-You can certainly focus on getting new customers through Facebook, email marketing, digital ads, and search engines, but strong businesses condense their strategy down to a primary platform that they own.
+Yes, we recommend using channels such as Facebook, email marketing, digital ads, and search engines to attract new customers, however, strong businesses also focus their energy on a primary platform that they own.

 A new company's branding, design, tone, and personality all need to be aligned across every marketing channel and point to a newly-created website.
 Additionally, having your own website gives you a channel that you own to promote your content.
 High-quality, valuable content drives traffic and leads to you.

 Just make sure that content is solving an existing problem or itch.
 "One way to validate that people are looking for solutions to their 'problems' is through keyword research," says Nathan Gotch of Gotch SEO.
 "You can find the exact keywords your prospective customers are using with tools like UberSuggest or the Google Keyword Planner.
 You then need to create content around the keywords you find."

 But it doesn't stop there.
 "Content is also a valuable sales tool," says Valerie Turgeon of Brandpoint.
 "While a strong sales team is essential for closing the deal, buyers are more likely to self-educate and engage with digital content before conversing with sales.
 According to Forrester research, 68% of B2B buyers have expressed a 'don't call us, we'll call you' preference.
 A content strategy will help guide your content creation and distribution efforts to get in front of buyers first and help capture leads for your sales team."